Polyrhachis

 Polyrhachis is a genus of formicine ants found in the Old World with over 600 species.
 The genus is yet to be comprehensively resolved and contains many varied species including nest-weavers (e.g. Polyrhachis dives), swimming workers (e.g. Polyrhachis sokolova), soil (e.g. Polyrhachis proxima) and tree-dwellers (e.g. Polyrhachis bicolor).
+The first fossil record of this genus was of Polyrhachis annosa from the Miocene.

 General morphology

 Size: Workers range in size approx 5–10mm in length.

 Eyes developed, no ocelli.
 Antennae have 12 segments.
 Antennal insertions situated far from posterior margin of clypeus.

 Mesosoma of most species have spines on one or more of its pronotal, mesonotal or propodeal components.
 Petiole armed with spines or teeth.

 First gastral tergite well developed, longer in dorsal view than exposed parts of the following terga together.
 Opening at gastral apex for release of venom lacking a radial fringe of hairs.

 Ecology

-Polyrhachis species include an array of nesting types ranging from terrestrial, soil based nests to arboreal nests.
-As a result, the nest architectures also vary with some species displaying a high level of complexity to nest building, utilising larval silk to weave nest materials together.
+Polyrhachis species include an array of nesting types ranging from terrestrial, soil-based nests to arboreal nests.
+As a result, the nest architectures also vary with some species displaying a high level of complexity to nest building, utilizing larval silk to weave nest materials together.
 Such nest weaving is more commonly associated (and indeed more complex) in ants of the genus Oecophylla.